Keynote Presentation

 GOLD Midwifery is pleased to share a free Keynote Presentation open to the general public.
 We are pleased to present this free Keynote Presentation which offers valuable education from a leader in the midwifery field.
 Attend live and experience our interactive platform that allows participants to get to know one another and pose questions to the speaker or listen to the recording at your convenience.
 Invite your friends and colleagues and listen together!
 It's a great way to generate discussion, new ideas or perspectives and reinvigorate passion and inspiration.

-We're thrilled to have Elizabeth Davis, CPM, BA Holistic Maternity Care, present on "Shoulder Dystocia: Prediction, Prevention, and Appropriate Response" to kick off our 9th Annual Midwifery Online Conference on February 6, 2023.
+We're thrilled to have Ruth Oshikanlu, present "Creating Calm: Effective strategies for Reducing Stress and Anxiety During Pregnancy" to kick off our 11th Annual Midwifery Online Conference on February 3, 2025.
 We invite you to join us live for either of our two live sessions or access the public recording of this talk until February 28.
 Simply reserve your seat to receive exclusive access.
 A Certificate of Attendance will be provided.

 Need continuing education credits?
-Only participants registered for the full conference will be able to claim continuing education hours and can do so by logging into the Delegates Area prior to watching the presentation.
+Only participants registered for the full conference will be able to claim continuing education hours and can do so by logging into the Attendees Dashboard prior to watching the presentation.
 To learn more about registering for the conference, please visit this page.
-Registered Participants will have access to this presentation and 14 additional presentations until May 5, 2023 (Annual Members will have until May 26, 2023).
+Registered Participants will have access to this presentation and 17 additional presentations until May 2, 2025 (GOLD Annual Members will have until May 23, 2025).

 Sign Up Below to View